vatsl/ParticleFilter/README.md

+# Particle Filter Implementation in C++

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project we implement a 2 dimensional particle filter in C++.
 The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.

+## A high level view of Particle Filter

+The flowchart below should make the working of a Particle Filter a bit clearer.
+![alt-text][image1]

 ## Running the Code
 Once you have this repository on your machine, `cd` into the repository's root directory and run the following commands from the command line: